 Are you getting ready to redesign a room or paint the walls in a new color?
 You may be wondering which colors are "cool" versus warm in interior design–and why you would use them.

 The Color Wheel

-Or make a strong statement with an eggplant duvet cover and shams, accented with a lot of cream and a bit of light yellow in the throw pillows for warmth.
+For a bedroom, paint the walls a creamy white.
+Dress the bed in creamy neutrals for a peaceful canvas and add throw pillows in soft yellow and eggplant, using patterns or stripes of both colors.
+Toss in some solid eggplant throws for a strong accent.
+Or make a strong statement with an eggplant duvet cover and shams, accented with cream and a bit of light yellow in the throw pillows for warmth.

 Go for a monochromatic cool vibe by using several shades of the same color along with a neutral.
 Various shades of blue used liberally as accents in an otherwise all-white room is quintessentially cool.
 It makes for a peaceful bedroom.
 Use a palette of greens for a fresh and stunning bath, that is set against white tile.